syncfusion-content/winui-docs/winui/Pyramid-Chart/Getting-Started.md

 ---
 layout: post
-title: Getting started with WinUI Pyramid Chart control | Syncfusion
+title: Getting started with WinUI Chart control | Syncfusion
-description: This section explains about getting started with Syncfusion WinUI Pyramid Chart(SfPyramidChart) control
+description: This section explains about getting started with Syncfusion WinUI Chart(SfPyramidChart) control
 platform: WinUI
 control: SfPyramidChart
 documentation: ug
 ---

-# Getting started with WinUI Pyramid Chart
+# Getting started with WinUI Chart

 This section explains how to populate the pyramid chart with data, a header, data labels, legend, and tooltips, as well as the essential aspects for getting started with the chart.